CQX96/CQX96-Linux/Documentation/usb/gadget_serial.rst

 This will also automatically load the underlying gadget peripheral controller driver.
-This must be done each time you reboot the gadget side Linux system.
+This must be done each time you reboot the gadget side CQX96 system.
 You can add this to the start up scripts, if desired.

 Your system should use mdev (from busybox) or udev to make the